togrupe/dlive-midi-tools/README.md

    * An additional custom track prefix can also be added.<br>
    * Add two additional mono busses to record your mixing sum.

-   You can also use the tool to create only the Reaper session file, in case you use a different audio console.
+   You can also use the tool to create only the DAW session file (Reaper or Tracks Live), in case you use a different audio console.
 In this case use the following settings (1+2) and continue with Step 9 (3).<br><br>

 <img alt="onlyreaper" src="doc/reaper_only.png" width="700"/>